CLRX/CLRX-mirror/doc/ClrxAsmAmdCl2.md

 ## Layout of the source code

-The CLRX assembler allow to use one of two ways to configure kernel setup: for human (`.config`) and for quick recompilation (kernel setup, stub, metadata content).
+The CLRX assembler allows to use one of two ways to configure kernel setup: for human (`.config`) and for quick recompilation (kernel setup, stub, metadata content).

 In the HSA layout mode the kernel codes in single main code section and no code section